aurora-opensource/streetscape.gl/test/apps/viewer/README.md

 # Developer Viewer App

-This app was based on the get-started app but with additional features for developers to test all the features in XVIZ and Streetscape.gl
+This is an application to enable testing and validation of all the features of XVIZ and Streetscape.gl

 ## Running the Viewer App